 The list of chlorinated COCs for LF008 groundwater includes aldrin, alpha-chlordane, heptachlor, and heptachlor epoxide.
 The indicator COC is alpha-chlordane.
-The maximum concentration of alpha-chlordane in groundwater is 0.27 J ppb at EW720x08.
+The maximum concentration of alpha-chlordane in groundwater is 0.28 ppb at EW721x08.
 The federal and State of California drinking water standard for alpha-chlordane is 0.1 ppb.
-Also, heptachlor epoxide was detected above its cleanup level (0.01 ppb) at several wells; the highest detection came from EW720x08 at 0.23 J ppb.
+Also, heptachlor epoxide was detected above its cleanup level (0.01 ppb) at several wells; the highest detection came from EW720x08 at 0.069 ppb.

 The Travis AFB Groundwater ROD (CH2M HILL, 2014) selected Alternative 2 (Monitored Natural Attenuation) to address the residual pesticide contamination.
 The primary mechanism for attenuation at Site LF008 is likely sorption of the pesticides to the soil.
-The site sediments have a high clay content, which increases sorption and also reduces permeability.
-Comparisons of filtered and non-filtered groundwater samples indicated that no detectable concentrations were in the filtered samples.
-This result indicates that the contamination is not dissolved in groundwater but rather adsorbed to the fine soil particles suspended in the groundwater.
+The site sediments have a high clay content, which increases sorption and reduces permeability.
+Most comparisons of filtered and non-filtered groundwater samples indicate that lower concentrations were in the filtered samples; the 2018 results from EW721x08 is an exception.
+These results indicate that the contamination is not dissolved in groundwater but rather is adsorbed to the fine soil particles suspended in the groundwater.
 The June 2009 6-Month Rebound Study Completion at Site LF008 (CH2M HILL, 2010a) describes the study that supports this conclusion.